Find out the changes in trade rules between the UK and EU. Including information and sources of advice regarding customs, imports and exports.

 The type of IDP a driver will need (there are three), depends on the countries in which they wish to drive.
 The UK Government recommends checking with the relevant embassy before travelling.

 Those who live in an EU country – or in Iceland, Liechtenstein, Norway or Switzerland – and are currently using a UK driving licence, will have to exchange it for a local one.
 The deadline for doing so depends on the country in which they live.
-For example, UK driving licences will continue to be recognised in France until 31 December 2021, whereas those living and driving in Spain will have to exchange theirs by 1 July 2021.

 The situation is less certain for those who split their time between the EU and the UK.
-Drivers can hold only one licence at a time.
+Drivers can only hold one licence at a time.
 The type of licence a person has (either UK or EU) is ultimately a choice for them, although it may depend on the number of days each year they live in each country.

 What car insurance is needed to drive in Europe?